Nestory Irankunda: Youth

 Eligible to represent Burundi, Tanzania, or Australia, Irankunda received his first international call-up in September 2022 from Australia to represent the under-17 side in the 2023 AFC U-17 Asian Cup qualification matches.
-He made his debut against the Northern Mariana Islands, netting a hat-trick by the 38th-minute before scoring two more goals to complete a 23–0 win.
+He made his debut against the Northern Mariana Islands, netting a hat-trick by the 38th minute before scoring two more goals to complete a 23–0 win.
 He scored three more goals in the remaining group games, with one against Cambodia (10–0) and two against China (3–1).
 Irankunda performances helped Australia in topping the group and qualifying for the AFC U-17 Asian Cup.
 On 16 May 2023, Irankunda was added to the Australia squad set to play in the 2023 AFC U-17 Asian Cup hosted in Thailand.
 On 19 June 2023, in the second round of the group stage, Irankunda scored twice in 18 minutes of a 5–3 win over China.
 His second goal, a powerful long-range strike, garnered widespread attention on social media due to its audacity and quality.
 Irankunda scored in Australia's last game as his side were knocked out by Japan following a 3–1 defeat in the knockout stage.

 In April 2024, Irankunda was omitted from the Australia national under-23 team that was set to compete in the 2024 AFC U-23 Asian Cup, in contention to qualify for the 2024 Summer Olympics.
 Coach Tony Vidmar stated his absence was in concern over his maturity and to prevent further "damage" from pressure.
-However, after Marco Tilio sustained an injury, Irankunda was offered a spot but declined to play his remaining club fixtures for Adelaide United.
+However, after Marco Tilio sustained an injury, Irankunda was offered a spot but declined, in order to play his remaining club fixtures for Adelaide United.
 Keegan Jelacic was called up instead in place of Tilio.
 As a result of his last-minute response, and criticism from two A-League clubs, Football Australia conducted an independent review to suspend Irankunda from domestic competitions during the entirety of Australia's campaign according to regulations for declining.
 However, Irankunda was confirmed to be available for club selection since he was not formally called-up by Vidmar, or held no apparent conversation with Football Australia.
 At the conclusion of the tournament, it was reported that Irankunda's omission was under review by Football Australia after the Olyroos failed to qualify without scoring a single goal.

 Irankunda was called up to the Australia national under-20 team team on 22 May 2025 for two friendlies against Argentina as part of preparations for the 2025 FIFA U-20 World Cup, however, he withdrew from the squad on 1 June due to injury.